ijmeals/maybe96/tried-fexting.md

 had some thinking

-wishing i drove
+wishing he drove

-thought then he'd be on the road
+then i'd be on the road

-leaving my inbox alone
+leaving thy inbox alone

 instead of chilling at home